-McNamara's conflicts on war, peace, morals, ethics
+McNamara's conflicts on war, peace, morals, ethics: A polarizing figure

 When he died recently at age 93, former U.S. defense secretary Robert S. McNamara was still viewed by many with opprobrium as the chief architect of the Vietnam War.
 Others praised his efforts, however late in life, to publicly wrestle with his inner demons and the moral consequences of the failed war.